aws-samples/mirrormaker2-msk-migration/README.md

     - arn:aws:iam::aws:policy/AmazonMSKFullAccess
     - arn:aws:iam::aws:policy/AWSGlueSchemaRegistryFullAccess

-* If you are using IAM authentication for connecting to Amazon MSK, find an example [Fargate/msk-iam-auth-inline-policy.json](Fargate/msk-iam-auth-inline-policy.json) inline policy
+* If you are using IAM authentication for connecting to Amazon MSK, find an example [examples/task-definitions/msk-iam-auth-inline-policy.json](examples/task-definitions/msk-iam-auth-inline-policy.json) inline policy

 * If you want to use IAM authentication for Amazon MSK, attach the [required permissions](https://docs.aws.amazon.com/msk/latest/developerguide/security_iam_id-based-policy-examples.html) as a separate IAM policy document to your ECS task execution role

-* Amazon EC2 bastion host with SSM or SSH connectivity from your local machine

-### Push Kafka connect docker image to Amazon ECR
+##### Push Kafka connect docker image to Amazon ECR

-**Important**

 1. Create a private Amazon ECR repository.
-[Creating a private repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html)
+See [Creating a private repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html)  to create.

 2. Make sure docker engine is running on your development machine.

-3. Push `Kafka-Connect` docker image to your private repository:
+3. Push `Kafka-Connect` docker image to your private repository.

+    **Important:** Our ECS task requires an ARM x86 based image.
+If you are running docker on an AMD host (such as an Apple computer), please build the image explicitly specifying an ARM build: `DOCKER_DEFAULT_PLATFORM="linux/amd64" docker build .`

     ```
     aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin {AWS Account ID}.dkr.ecr.us-east-1.amazonaws.com